Torosay: History

+Geography

 The parish touches the west coast of Mull at Loch na Keal and includes the island of Eorsa.
 The River Ba, which flows into this loch, takes the overflow of the freshwater loch Loch Ba 2 mi inland.
 Also in the west of the parish, by its south-west border, is Ben More (3169 ft), the highest point in the island (the name means great mountain in Gaelic).

+On the north-east coast it is separated from the mainland by the Sound of Mull.
+On its south-east coast, part of it is almost severed from the rest of the parish by the sea lochs Spelve and Buie, together with the freshwater loch Uisg, in between.
+This peninsula, which includes the hamlet of Croggan, is joined to the main island by a small isthmus at Kinlochspelvie and another at the settlement of Lochbuie.
+There is a smaller sea loch Loch Don, which gives its name to the hamlet of Lochdon (or Lochdonhead).
+Further north, there is a bay at Craignure which is the location of a ferry port.

+Demographics

 At the 2011 census, the population of the civil parish was 645.
 17.5% had some knowledge of Gaelic.
 In 1891 80% were Gaelic speaking.
 The area of the parish is 89584 acre.